 FAQ -- Landlord Responsibilities: Criminal Activities

-Here are some of the most frequently asked questions regarding landlord liability and their responsibilities when it comes to protecting tenants from criminals and other tenants.
+Here are some of the most frequently asked questions regarding landlord liability and their responsibility when it comes to protecting tenants from criminals or tenants.

 - What responsibilities does a landlord have for tenants' safety and security?

 - Can a landlord limit their responsibility for the criminal acts of non-tenants?

 - Can landlords face legal trouble for tenants that deal drugs?

 - Are there ways that a landlord can limit their responsibility for a tenant's criminal conduct?

 In most states and jurisdictions, landlord responsibilities cover (at least to some degree) adequate protection for their tenants.
 This may impose a legal duty on the landlord to take steps to protect their tenants.